The other day I had a friend ask about HOW to study the Word because she was really struggling with focus and depth and applying the Word to her life.

 and to walk humbly with your God.

-So to me, it makes sense that these questions should reflect what we learn about God, His promises for me (so I can reaffirm who I am in Him to combat the Enemy’s lies), and how I can use this passage to serve others.
+After meditating on these verses, it makes sense that these questions on a study guide should reflect the ESSENTIAL questions for seeking God, His promises for us (so we can affirm our identity in Christ to combat the Enemy’s lies), and how we use the passages we read to serve others.

-I love a bullet journal: the simplicity, the graph lines, the streamlined look without frivolity.
+I love bullet journal styles: the simplicity, the graph lines, the streamlined look without frivolity.
 Oh, goodness Sister, this is MY heart in a nutshell.

 A Better Devotional Page